Privacy Policy

 Providing this information may be a condition of entry to a property.

-4. How We Collect Personal Information
+How We Collect Personal Information from you

 We collect personal information directly from you when you: